-These old colonial homes have been reconditioned, modernized, and transformed into new homes for contemporary souls.
+These old colonial homes in the Historical District have been reconditioned, modernized, and transformed into new homes for contemporary souls.

-If I lived in one of these old homes, I would spend some of my time on the upstairs porch, rocking in a chair, sipping coffee, practicing jazz licks,putting words on paper, surfing the net, calling friends and family, wondering about wandering.
+If I lived in one of these old homes, I would spend much of my time on the upstairs porch, rocking in a chair, sipping coffee, listening to the neighborhood.

 The rest of the day my shoes would be in the streets following the pied piper.

 I try to remind myself that these Historical districts always glamorize history and put a countries best foot forward for tourists.
 When I travel, I’m not interested in seeing what I don’t even want to see in my own country.
 We can rewrite history, clean it up, re-interpret it..
 The present, we are living, is more messy and it’s story is still being lived.

 I have never been to Jamaica, but sometimes you have to go to Nicaragua to experience Jamaica.